 - Health Careers Camp

 - SMART Girls Summer Camp

 These camps provide students with a hands on experience that allows them to further explore career interests.
-All camps have a registration deadline of May 11, 2018.
+See registration deadlines on their website.
 More information on these camps can be found at https://www.pct.edu/summercamps.

 - Camp Cadet – Susquehanna Valley Law Enforcement Camp Cadet (SVLECC)anyone 12-15 years of age who may be interested in learning more about law enforcement, teamwork, self-esteem, discipline, and much, much more.
 Information is available at https://www.svlecc.com/

 - UPMC Susquehanna: VolunTEENS- For students at least 14 years old and in 8th grade who want to work as a team to serve others while learning about healthcare careers.
 Go to https://www.susquehannahealth.org/giving-back/volunteer/teens for more information about the program and how to apply.

 - Bloomsburg Summer College Classes – These classes are offered to any of our high school students at a 75% discounted rate.
 These classes do not count for high school credit but do count for college credit.
 Information can be found at http://www.bloomu.edu/summer.
 Students should apply through the non-degree ACE program to receive the discounted rate.